 Exposure Pathway and/or Sample Number of Sample and Sample Location Collection Frequency Type and Frequency of Analysis 3.
-WATERBORNE a) Surface a) 1 sample upstream b) 1 sample downstream Monthly Sample Gamma isotopic analysis monthly; Composite for tritium analysis quarterly b) Ground Sample from 1 or 2 sources Quarterly Gamma isotopic and tritium analysis quarterly c) Sediment from shoreline a) 1 sample upstreamb) 1 sample downstream Semi-Annually Gamma isotopic analysis semi- annually d) Silt d) Silt a) 1 sample upstream b) 1 sample downstream Gamma isotopic analysis semi- annually 4.
+WATERBORNE a) Surface a) 1 sample upstream b) 1 sample downstream Monthly Sample Gamma isotopic analysis monthly; Composite for tritium analysis quarterly b) Ground Sample from 1 or 2 sources Quarterly Gamma isotopic and tritium analysis quarterly c) Sediment from shoreline a) 1 sample upstream b) 1 sample downstream Semi-Annually Gamma isotopic analysis semi-annually d) Silt a) 1 sample upstream b) 1 sample downstream Semi-Annually Gamma isotopic analysis semi-annually 4.
 INGESTION a) Milk a) 2 samples from milking animals in the vicinity of the Station.
 (NOTE 1) b) 1 sample from milking animals at a control location (~15-30 km distant).
-(NOTE 2) Monthly Gamma isotopic and I 131 analysis monthly a) 2 samples of oysters in the vicinity of the Station Semi-Annually Gamma isotopic on edibles b) Fish and b) 4 samples of clams in the vicinity of the Station Semi-Annually Gamma isotopic on edibles Invertebrates c) 1 sampling of crabs from the vicinity of the Station Annually Gamma isotopic on edibles d) 1 sampling of 2 different species from the discharge canal (catfish, white perch, eel) Semi-Annually Gamma isotopic on edibles
+(NOTE 2) Monthly Gamma isotopic and I 131 analysis monthly b) Fish and a) 6 samples of filter feeders (clams, oysters) in the vicinity of the Station Semi-Annually Invertebrates c) 1 sampling of crabs from the vicinity of the Station Annually Gamma isotopic on edible portions d) 1 sampling of 2 different species from the discharge canal (catfish, white perch, eel) Semi-Annually

-NOTE 1: If milk sampling cannot be performed, use item 4.c)d).
+NOTE 1: If milk sampling cannot be performed, use item 4.c, Food Products - d.
 Milk sampling cannot be performed when there are no milk sampling locations in the vicinity of the Station.

-NOTE 2: If milk sampling from a control location cannot be performed, use item 4.c)e).
+NOTE 2: If milk sampling from a control location cannot be performed, use item 4.c) e).

 Milk sampling cannot be performed when there is no milk sampling location ~ 15 - 30 km distant.